Radical Markets with Eric Posner, under contract with the Princeton University Press. Manuscript due Fall 2017, publication expected Spring 2018.

 “Price Theory” means economic analysis that reduces rich and often incompletely-specified models to a small collection of “prices” (approximately) sufficient to characterize solutions to simple allocative problems.

-“Finance and the Common Good”, forthcoming in After the Flood: How the Crisis Changed Economic Thought (see below).
+“Finance and the Common Good” in After the Flood: How the Crisis Changed Economic Thought (see below).
 (SSRN)

 Finance mostly focuses on predicting asset prices, while IO focuses on prescribing industrial policies, possibly because of the consulting opportunities in each field.